Last Updated on June 1, 2021

-Day Trips From Taos: Scenic Drive #1 – Enchanted Circle Scenic Byway
+New Mexico Scenic Drive #1: The Enchanted Circle Scenic Byway

-The Enchanted Circle Scenic Byway begins and ends in Taos.
-The route curves around New Mexico’s highest mountain – 13,159 ft.
+Overview: The Enchanted Circle Scenic Byway begins and ends in Taos.
+The route curves around New Mexico’s highest mountain, the 13,159 ft.
 Wheeler Peak.
 This official New Mexico scenic drive passes through the tiny town of Questa before climbing through Carson National Forest.

 Coast into a valley full of New Mexico scenery few tourists see despite the official scenic drive designation.
 Pass through the town of Eagle Nest on your way back to Taos along the Enchanted Circle Scenic Byway.
-This scenic drive briefly breaks from US 64 to include the uninspiring winter resort town of Angel Fire – continue back to Taos instead.
+This scenic drive briefly breaks from US Highway 64 to include the uninspiring winter resort town of Angel Fire; we suggest skipping this and continuing back to Taos instead.